Current Members of the heit lab

 MSc and PHD Graduates

 Bachelor of Medicine & Surgery (University of Dhaka, Bangladesh)

-I am currently exploring how MERTK engages in efferocytosis cooperatively with integrins, and mediates this cross-talk through engaging canonical integrin signaling pathways, using pharmacological inhibitors and Förster resonance energy transfer (FRET).
+Tara explored how MERTK engages in efferocytosis cooperatively with integrins, and mediates this cross-talk through engaging canonical integrin signaling pathways, using pharmacological inhibitors and Förster resonance energy transfer (FRET).

 Charles was a highly successful MD/PhD student in the Heit lab.
 During his PhD, Charles discovered the role of Rab17 in preventing antigen presentation following efferocyotsis, and was the firwst person to identify a role for GATA2 in the early pathology of atherosclerosis.